ts-wprepo/WP-Generic-Theme/wp-content/plugins/sassy-social-share/readme.txt

 4. **Universal Sharing Popup**: Universal Sharing popup having all the supported sharing and bookmarking services

 == Changelog ==
+= 3.2.17 =
+* [Bugfix] Previous update was generating Javascript error when Whatsapp share icon was not enabled

+= 3.2.16 =
+* [Bugfix] Minor bugfix in Whatsapp share

+= 3.2.15 =
+* [New] Twitter sharer shows title from "Twitter Title" option of Yoast Premium SEO post meta options, if one is specified
+* [Bugfix] Whatsapp share was not working in some cases with server cache enabled

 = 3.2.14 =
 * [Bugfix] Alignment of rectangular social share buttons got worse after previous update
 * [New] Added Fintel.io social share icon